PadmarajBhat/Cloud/GoogleSheet/CheatSheet.md

   * hoping that colab gives extra hourse power.
 Note that gsheet were not read by pygsheets

 * merging all dfs together is faster : https://stackoverflow.com/questions/38246166/efficient-way-to-combine-pandas-data-frames-row-wise
-* the required format for google finance timestamp : strftime("%m/%d/%Y
+* the required format for google finance timestamp : strftime("%m/%d/%Y")
+* **Error**: WARNING:googleapiclient.http:Sleeping 7.54 seconds before retry 3 of 3 for request: GET
+  * Seems like ignorable warning : may be due to too fast query execution ???